alextcowan/sgw-poc-terraform/README.md

 # Chrome Enterprise Security Gateway with Terraform

-This repository contains Terraform scripts to deploy a Google Cloud BeyondCorp Security Gateway and associated applications.
+This repository contains Terraform scripts to deploy a Google Cloud Chrome Enterprise Premium Security Gateway and associated applications.
 It provides a baseline for securing access to both a public and private web application.

-In addition to the security gateway, it provides firewall rule configuration, and Cloud Storage bucket creation for PAC file hosting.
+In addition to the Security Gateway, it provides firewall rule configuration, and Cloud Storage bucket creation for PAC file hosting.

 ---
 ## Prerequisites